 Predator control activities to benefit sage-grouse have been implemented and evaluated on a limited basis by management agencies, usually in a small-scale research setting or to support a reintroduction or augmentation effort.
 Some significant sage-grouse predators are protected by Federal law and cannot be (easily) lethally controlled, such as great horned owls, golden eagles, and other raptors.
 Results of predator control efforts have varied.
-Coyote removal in Wyoming improved hen survival during the nesting period; however, annual hen survival remained unchanged and nest success was higher in untreated sites (Orning 2014).
-In another study in southwest Wyoming, there was no measurable effects on nest and chick survival improved during an 8-year study which removed both terrestrial (primarily red fox) and avian (corvid) predators in Strawberry Valley, Utah (Baxter et al. 2007).
+Coyote removal in Wyoming improved hen survival during the nesting period; however, annual hen survival remained unchanged and nest success was higher in untreated sites (Oming 2014).
+In another study in southwest Wyoming, there was no measurable effects on nest and chick survival between coyote removal and non-removal areas (Slater 2003).
+Sage-grouse reproductive success and survival improved during an 8-year study which removed both terrestrial (primarily red fox) and avian (corvid) predators in Strawberry Valley, Utah (Baxter et al. 2007).
 Several studies have evaluated raven control because of concern over increasing raven populations in sage-grouse habitats.
-Increased sage-grouse nest success was higher in areas of raven removal in some studies, but they lacked a comparison to control areas (Batterson and Morse 1948, Coates and Delchanty 2004, Baxter et al. 2007).
+Increased sage-grouse nest success has been documented after raven removal in some studies, but they lacked a comparison to control areas (Batterson and Morse 1948, Coates and Delehanty 2004, Baxter et al. 2007).
 In Wyoming, sage-grouse nest success was higher in areas of raven removal than in non-treatment areas, but raven numbers rebounded once control efforts ceased (Dinkins et al. 2014).
 A separate Wyoming study found that sustained raven removal at high levels increased nest success and may increase sage-grouse populations (Peebles 2015).